Skip to content

 4. customize the scope provider only when lookup itself needs a special rule

 Most scoping bugs are easier to diagnose if you first verify exported symbols, then visible symbols, then final linker behavior.
-Try not to change all three layers at once.
+Avoid changing all three layers at once.